Role of Urban Managers (Edexcel IGCSE Geography)

 • Many countries have home-grown charities set up to help people living in deprivation

-• Small charities set up by foreigners but aimed at improvement of squatter settlements in emerging cities, or aimed at improving deprived areas of developed cities
+• Small charities set up by foreigners but aimed at the improvement of squatter settlements in emerging cities, or aimed at improving deprived areas of developed cities

 International level